-This error occurs if the upper pressure limit specified in the program is exceeded.
+This error occurs if the upper pressure limit specified in the Chromeleon 7 instrument method or Chromeleon 6.8 program is exceeded.
 The running batch is aborted (default) and this message appears.

-- 1. Inspect the tubing for blockage or crimping; replace as needed (see Section 9.3).
+- 1. Inspect the tubing for blockage or crimping, and replace it as needed (see Section 9.3).
 Be careful not to overtighten fittings. - 2.
 To determine the source of the high backpressure, isolate segments of the flow path: - a.
 Remove the pump outlet tubing at the injection valve. - b.
 Press the POWER button on the front of the DP/SP to turn on the pump. - c.
-On the Chromeleon 7 ePanel Set or Chromeleon 6.8 panel tabset, set the Flow rate to 0.01 mL/min for a capillary IC system or 1.0 mL/min for an analytical IC system and record the backpressure. - d.
+On the Chromeleon 7 ePanel Set or Chromeleon 6.8 panel tabset, set the Flow rate to 0.01 mL/min for a capillary IC system or 1.0 mL/min for an analytical IC system.
+Record the backpressure. - d.
 Disconnect all components after the injection valve. - e.
 One at a time, reconnect each component of the flow path.
 If reconnecting a component causes an abnormal increase in backpressure, replace the component.
 Replace as many components as necessary to resume operation at the standard operating backpressure.